You have 0 free articles left this month.

 Super

-The payment of superannuation on paid parental leave will boost the retirement incomes of hundreds of thousands of Australians, super funds and unions say.
+The payment of superannuation on paid parental leave will boost the retirement incomes of hundreds of thousands of Australians, super funds and unions have said.

 By Miranda Brownlee 12 minute read